Türkiye

 GOOD TRAVEL EXPERIENCES

-Good Travel Experiences were developed by the Good Travel Alliance.
-A Good Travel Experience is a tourism activity that creates real benefits for local people and communities, while keeping its impact on nature, culture, and the climate lower than similar activities.
+Good Travel Experiences are developed by the Good Travel Institute, together with partners of the Good Travel Alliance.
+A Good Travel Experience is an activity or tour that creates real benefits for local people and communities, while avoiding negative impact on nature, culture, and the climate.

 Begin your holiday planning with these experiences, then check the local accommodation and service providers in the country and destination pages.
-You can all book them directly, we don’t charge any commission!
+You can all book them directly, avoiding commission!

 GOOD PLACES TO VISIT